sgf/WhyXAMLMustBeFailed/README.md

 XAML technology is applied to WPF, SliverLight, UWP, WinUI, MAUI, etc.
 But I think that due to its own flaws, it will be destined to be unpopular.
 And it will eventually fail.

+All derived technologies based on XAML, UI libraries.
+None will become mainstream.
+Because they all have a seriously flawed design-XAML.